olcf/olcf-user-docs/services_and_applications/slate/use_cases/minio.rst

 Check list:

-- You have the OC CLI Tool
+- You have the ``oc`` CLI Tool.
-- You have Helm version 3
+- You have Helm version 3.
-- You are logged into Marble, with the OC CLI Tool, and in the correct Marble project.
+- You are logged into Marble, with the ``oc`` CLI Tool, and in the correct Marble project.
 - You have configured your ``values.yaml`` file.
 - You have created your MinIO Application's Secret Tokens and applied them to the Marble project you are logged into.
 - You are in the ``slate_helm_examples/charts`` directory, within your local copy of the `slate helm examples repository <https://code.ornl.gov/ryu/slate_helm_examples>`_.